 Emily enjoys forming connections with animals that need a little extra help thriving.
 “Spending little bits of time helping these animals is truly a heart-warming experience,” she says, “Watching them make progress and helping them connect with the perfect family is one of the greatest rewards of this job.”

 Emily believes wholeheartedly in the mission of the Erie Humane Society and is proud to work for such a reputable organization, with such a passionate team.
 “These animals have become my purpose; I do what I do for them,” she says.
 “They say if you truly love what you do, you will never work a day in your life.”

-Emily earned a Bachelor’s Degree in Speech Communication/Media Studies, with a concentration in Marketing/Public Relations from Edinboro University and has been working in the nonprofit sector for 13 years.
+Emily earned a Bachelor’s Degree in Speech Communication/Media Studies, with a concentration in Marketing/Public Relations from Edinboro University and has been working in the nonprofit sector for 15 years.